extwiii/React-Albums-SPA/README.md

 cd React-Albums-SPA

 # Install NPM dependencies for server and client
-npm install:all
+npm run install:all

+# Build your app for production
+cd client && npm run build

+# Test your API
+npm run test

-# Then start your app
+# Start your app
 npm run start

 ```